Sabrina Sojourner: Personal life

 Sojourner is an open member of the LGBT community, who came out in 1976.
-Previously married when she was 18, and having a single son, Sojourner was subject to physical abuse by her former husband before they separated two years later.
 She currently lives with her domestic partner Letitia Gomez.
 Sojourner also served as an author and poet, writing a poetry collection titled Psychic Scars and Other Mad Thoughts.

+Sojourner is Jewish and is a chaplain and hazzan who serves as the spiritual leader at an independent living community and serves unaffiliated Jewish families in the greater Washington, D.C. area, "presiding at interfaith marriages and other ceremonies that more traditional clergy may refuse."
+She received training at the Davvenen' Leadership Training Institute, part of the Jewish Renewal movement.